-Not always money is the crucial part of the decision.
+Not always money is a crucial part of the decision.
 You have to counsel yourself on knowing the basic necessity for living.
 You need to motivate yourself to see that you are having good food, good clothes to wear and a roof over your head.
 Once you feel that you are being compensated well and satisfied in your heart, then your mind mainly focuses on career path.

 6. Don’t compare:

-Most of the times at almost all interviews, the hiring manager puts out question as to “what was your previous salary?”
+Most of the times at almost all interviews, the hiring manager puts out the question as to “what was your previous salary?”
 This is to know how much you were being offered and how much they need to offer to keep you with them.
 Now the trickiest part is to answer it very politely.
 Do not give in the details directly.
 It’s always best to put the ball in their court.
 Instead you could define the responsibilities and type of work that you have executed instead of revealing the compensation package.
 Shifting the topic from comparison should be your aim.

 7. Ask for details:

 It’s an indirect way of displaying your salary requirement.
 It is like asking for what their packages are with its breakup.
-This will help you to prepare for making your request at later stage.
-Sometimes requesting for postponing to later stage is better wherein you could ask for more information on the job profile along with salary to make your comparisons inside your mind.
+This will help you to prepare for making your request at a later stage.
+Sometimes requesting for postponing to the later stage is better wherein you could ask for more information on the job profile along with salary to make your comparisons inside your mind.

 8. Say about your share:

-Sometimes, there could be situation when you would have been a part of the activities of the previous company like holding a share wherein salary would not be high.
-Indicating this to them, you would need to request for their entire package they intend to offer so as to make more room to gather further information.
+Sometimes, there could be a situation when you would have been a part of the activities of the previous company like holding a share wherein salary would not be high.
+Indicating this to them, you would need to request for the entire package they intend to offer so as to make more room to gather further information.

 9. Make your mark:

 Demonstrate what your achievements were and what difficulties you had undertaken to complete the projects on time.
-Achievements or accomplishments are to be said in little bit elaborate style.
+Achievements or accomplishments are to be said in a little bit elaborate style.
 As each task would have required your time and patience, inculcate to them that you are indeed patient and would turn mountains to complete the work.
 This would make them think about how to compensate you.
 By giving brief examples explaining about the details of the work executed, you would make a mark on them and make them understand that you know the job thoroughly inside out.

-10. Demonstrate grasp of job:
+10. Demonstrate a grasp of job:

-For this you would need to be briefing on the job responsibilities and skill sets that you gained.
+For this, you would need to be a briefing on the job responsibilities and skill sets that you gained.
 Define those that would be matched against their requirements.
 Bringing out your achievements with proper examples would prove to them that you have the capability to handle odd situation that is part of the job.
 This would allow you to make you say that as per your qualifications and skills that are matching, you are looking forward to a fair and feasible offer from their side.

 11. Get to know their offer:

-Instead of beating round the bush, getting to know what is their offer will help you to decide.
+Instead of beating around the bush, getting to know what is their offer will help you to decide.
 It’s not quite easy to bring out this factor, but being naive is part of the game.
 Speak to them asking for what they would offer as they would have already budgeted and indicate to them that further negotiations are possible.
 This would bring a direct response from them.
 Using appropriate words like ‘appreciate’, ‘budget’ is sure to put something on the table.
 It would also smoothen the tougher side.

 12. Mirror the interviewer: